-The medieval discourse of emotions alternated between intellectual and affective poles.
-While Thomas Aquinas's intellectual approach of emotions had dominated the scholastic debate up to the late thirteenth century, the emergence of John Scotus's philosophy of voluntarism was accompanied by an affective turn which influenced the study of emotions for centuries.
-Significantly, this affective approach to the study of emotions gained a powerful advocate with the emergence of William of Ockham and his nominalist philosophy.
-Though a student of Scotus, Ockham is viewed as an extreme voluntarist, a nominalist as opposed to the realist Scotus.3 Unlike Scotus, Ockham believed that the liberty of the will is that of indifference and contingency, and that it should not be identified with the affections towards justice (Adams 1995:31).
-As a voluntarist, Scotus suggested that the affection commodi motivates the self to seek its own advantage, mainly its pleasure and selfpreservation.
+The medieval discourse of emotions oscillated between intellectual and affective poles.
+While the Thomist intellectual approach of emotions had been predominant in scholastic discourse until the late thirteenth century, the emergence of John Duns Scotus's philosophy of voluntarism introduced an affective dimension that impacted the study of emotions for subsequent centuries.
+Significantly, this ascendency of the affective approach to the study of emotions was bolstered by the emergence of William of Ockham and his nominalist philosophy.
+Though a student of Scotus, Ockham is perceived as an ardent voluntarist, a nominalist as opposed to the realist Scotus.
+4 Unlike Scotus, Ockham believed that the freedom of the will is characterised by indifference, and that it should not be identified with the affections towards justice (Adams 1995:31).
+As a voluntarist, Scotus suggested that the affectio commodi motivates the self to seek its own advantage, mainly its pleasure and self-preservation.
 On the other hand, the affectio justitae urges the individual to direct his affections towards the love of God and the common good (Scotus 2018: II, d.
 6. q.
 2).
-However, the nominalist Ockham did not restrict the freedom of the will to the experience of virtuous emotions and argued that a free man is more of an autonomous than a virtuous individual (Clark 1978:136-8).
 Ockham thus emphasised the fact that "no act is virtuous or vicious unless it is voluntary and in the power of the will" (Ockham 1990:145).
 In granting the individual a freedom of indifference where his/her will is never necessitated by any affections towards higher, virtuous ends, Ockham suggested an absence of essences and ideals (Woods 1998:348-9).
-Unlike the voluntarists who believed in universals, the nominalist Ockham denied the existence of universals, including universal emotions.4

-The nominalist prioritization of the particular over the universal resulted in a sentiment which revolves around particularised human emotions instead of communal spiritual emotions (Clark 1978:148).
-In his Philosophical Writings, Ockham acknowledges the individual's freedom to desire the advantageous and to dismay the general good if it does not satisfy what the particular good would satisfy (1990:146-7).
-In fact, this interest in particularised human emotions was first initiated by the late fourteenth-century nominalists' focus on the humanity of Christ.
-Ockham was one of the earliest philosophers to suggest that Christ's emotional conflict at the time of the crucifixion is an indication of his humanity.
-In his discussion of the experience of Christ, Ockham points out Christ's human vulnerability, the pain he suffered and the sadness he felt at the time of crucifixion (Perler 2017:73).
-Significantly, this new conception of Christ's emotional experience spawned an increased tendency towards the portrayal of human emotions, both in medieval religious and vernacular art.5
+The nominalist emphasis on prioritising the individual over the collective resulted in a sentiment centred on subjective human emotions rather than communal spiritual emotions (Clark 1978:148).
+In his Philosophical Writings, Ockham acknowledges individuals' liberty to pursue personal advantage and to dismay the common good if it fails to align with their specific interests (1990:146-7).
+In fact, this interest in particularised human emotions was originally sparked by the late fourteenth-century nominalists' examination of the humanity of Christ.
+Ockham stands among the earliest philosophers to propose that Christ's emotional turmoil at the time of the crucifixion serves as evidence of his humanity.
+In his analysis of Christ's ordeal, Ockham highlights Christ's human susceptibility, the pain he endured and the agony he felt at the time of crucifixion (Perler 2017:73).
+Significantly, this new conception of Christ's emotional experience prompted a heightened inclination towards depicting human emotions in both medieval religious and vernacular art.